 What makes the chances of recovery good?
 Modern medicine has made great strides against breast cancer.
 Doctors today know more about how to find and treat it.
 We also understand the condition much better than ever before.
 For instance, we now know that breast cancer is not one disease but many.
 Researchers have come up with different medications to treat specific types.

 Does screening help?
 Yes.
 Studies have found that regular mammograms can help you live longer.
 But medical groups have different guidelines on when you should get them.
 Some recommend screening tests every other year starting at age 50 if you have a normal risk for breast cancer.
-The American Cancer Society recommends annual screening tests starting at age 45.
+The American Cancer Society recommends women starting at age 45 get yearly mammograms and those ages 40 – 44 should have the choice to begin yearly mammograms if they would like.